kostadin-t/btp-terraform/units/unit_4/lesson_1/README.md

 ### Applying the change

 As we have setup a new directory with a new provider, we must initialize this directory first.
-We navigate into the new directory `cloudfoundry` execute the following command:
+We navigate into the new directory `CloudFoundry` execute the following command:

 ```bash
 terraform init